daviddetorres/hipster-metrics-with-prometheus/README.md

 kubectl apply -f monitoring-custom-rules.yaml
 ```

 We have done half of the configuration.
-Now we have to configure the Alert Manager to make it send an email when receiving critical alerts.
+The second step is configuring the Alert Manager to send an e-mail when it receives critical alerts from Prometheus.

-The Alert Manager uses a configuration based in filtering alerts and group them by labels, defining this way receivers for this groups.
-To explore the configuration, the alert Manager comes with an integrated front-end interface.
+The Alert Manager uses a configuration based on filtering alerts and groups them by labels, and defining receivers for these groups.
+To explore the configuration, the Alert Manager comes with an integrated front-end interface.
 To access it the port 9093 of the pod has to be exposed:

 ```
 kubectl port-forward $(kubectl get pods --selector=app=alertmanager -n monitoring --output=jsonpath="{.items..metadata.name}") -n monitoring 9093
 ```

 ![Alert Manager Front-end](resources/alertmanager-frontend.png "Front-end of the Prometheus Alert Manager")

 The configuration of the Alert Manager is done through a secret in the namespace for monitoring, where the configuration data is passed in a base64 encoded string.
 To recover the configuration we can do it this way: